reem-shaikh/70DaysOfCode/main/8-01/readme.md

 - Task queue (FIFO) which contains the callback which has to be executed
 - JS engine contains event loop (periodically check the task queue)

-This is the loop which will run infinitely which will check the callstack and if that is empty then pick the task from task queue ad push it in callstack
+This is the loop which will run infinitely which will check the callstack and if that is empty then pick the task from task queue and push it in callstack

 - task queue only holds only asynchronous callback (i.e timeout and setintervals)
 - task queue can also be reffered as callback queue/ macrotask queue